COVID-19-AI-Research-Project/xDNN/Projects/Python/1/README.md

 python(3) app.py
 ```

+If using localhost IP address (127.0.0.1) using for other purpose you can change the address and port and run the script.
 The Script will start running and initiate with the Flask API.

 ```
  * Serving Flask app "app" (lazy loading)